DadCooksDinner

 Pressure Cooker Santa Maria Pinquito Beans | DadCooksDinner.com

 My wife knows me.
 What did she get me on a trip to San Fransisco?
 Beans.
 Not just any beans - pinquito beans from Rancho Gordo at the Ferry Market.
-I have wanted to try these beans for years; they are an essential side dish for Santa Maria Tri-Tip Barbecue, but I’ve never been able to find them locally.
+I have wanted to try these beans for years; they are an essential side dish for California's Santa Maria Tri-Tip Barbecue, but I've never found them locally.

-Enter Rancho Gordo, the internet’s gourmet bean source - except, instead of ordering them online, my wife bought them at the source and flew them home to Ohio.
+Enter Rancho Gordo, the internet's gourmet bean source.
+However, instead of ordering them online, my wife bought them at the source and flew them home to Ohio.

-Now, to make sure I had the recipe right, I needed more than one bag of beans…so I did order a few more online.
+Now, to ensure I had the recipe right, I needed more than one bag of beans…so I ordered a few more online.
 Plus some black beans, small red beans, and pinto beans.
 Hey, I need them for research.

-I used my bean secret weapon - my pressure cooker - to cook them in about an hour.
-Ready for a brothy bowl of pinquito beans, perfect to serve with Santa Maria Tri-Tip?
+I used my bean secret weapon - an Instant Pot pressure cooker - to cook them in about an hour.
+Ready for a brothy bowl of Santa Maria-style pinquito beans, perfect to serve with Santa Maria Tri-Tip?
 Here they are.

 🥫Ingredients